klayrHQ/klayr-sdk-examples/tutorials/nft/README.md

 # NFT Demo

-This is a NFT Blockchain application created using `Version 5` of `lisk-sdk`.
+This is a NFT Blockchain application created using `Version 5` of `klayr-sdk`.

-This demonstrates On-Chain and Off-Chain architecture of `lisk-sdk`.
+This demonstrates On-Chain and Off-Chain architecture of `klayr-sdk`.
 We will be building an NFT Token to cover up following requirements.

 - A blockchain app which have support for.
   - NFT Token